-Whatever is the mechanism of the exercise-induced PGI2 release our results indicate for the first time, that PGI2 may represent a key factor regulating the exercise capacity as determined by VO2max in healthy men.
-At the current state of knowledge, we can only speculate on the mechanisms by which exercise-induced release of PGI2 regulates physical capacity and maximal oxygen uptake.
-It is generally accepted that the maximal oxygen uptake during whole body exercise in humans (e.g. cycling - as in the present study) is not constrained by the mitochondrial oxygen consumption capacity but by the magnitude of oxygen delivery to the working muscle (for review see Bassett and Holewy 2000, Richardson and Saltin 1998, Saltin and Calbet 2006).
-Andersen and Saltin (1985) demonstrated that a mass of 2-3 kg of knee extensor muscles during maximal exercise can accommodate blood flow of 5 - 7 l \cdot min-1 and consume about 0.8 l O2 \cdot min-1 (i.e. about 320 ml O2 \cdot kg muscle mass-1).
-They postulated that in sedentary men involvement of only about 30% of muscle mass during intense exercise results in the maximal cardiac output.
+Richardson and Saltin 1998, Saltin and Calbet 2006).
+Andersen and Saltin (1985) demonstrated that a mass of 2-3 kg of knee extensor muscles during maximal exercise can accommodate blood flow of 5-7 1 · min-1 and consume about $0.8 \text{ l } \text{O}2 \cdot \text{min}^{-1}$ (i.e. about 320 ml $\text{O}2 \cdot \text{kg}$ muscle mass-1).
+They postulated that in sedentary men the involvement of only about 30 % of muscle mass during intense exercise results in the maximal cardiac output.
 Therefore, any factor(s) that improves oxygen delivery to the working muscle during exercise can contribute to the increased maximal oxygen uptake and physical capacity.
-Accordingly, VO2max depends on the oxygen delivery to the working muscle, that is regulated not only by cardiac output but also by blood oxygenation and peripheral muscle flow.
+Accordingly, VO{2max} depends on the oxygen delivery to the working muscle that is regulated not only by cardiac output but also by blood oxygenation and peripheral muscle flow.
 Quite surprisingly, all these parameters may be regulated by PGI2.

-Indeed, coronary vessels are extremely sensitive to the vasodilating effects of PGI_2 (Raczka and Quintana 1999) and endogenous PGI_2 may be involved in the exercise-induced coronary vasodilation (Nosaka et al. 1997, Merkus et al. 2006).
-Assuming that maximal cardiac output is one of the most important determinates of maximal oxygen uptake (for review see e.g. Richardson and Saltin 1998, Bassett and Holewy 2000, Saltin and Calbet

-2006), it could well be that the exercise induced PGI_2 -dependent coronary vasodilatation determines the cardiac output that is reached at the time of exhaustion.
-Moreover, PGI_2 may improve the right heart chamber working condition by lowering pulmonary arterial pressure that increases during maximal exercise.
-PGI_2 may also improve gaseous exchange in the lungs during exercise by limiting alveolar edema formation (see also Sakuma et al. 2004).
+Indeed, coronary vessels are extremely sensitive to the vasodilating effects of PGI2 (Raczka and Quintana 1999) and endogenous PGI2 may be involved in the exercise-induced coronary vasodilation (Nosaka et al. 1997, Merkus et al. 2006).
+Assuming that maximal cardiac output is one of the most important determinant of maximal oxygen uptake (for review see Richardson and Saltin 1998, Bassett and Holewy 2000, Saltin and Calbet 2006), it could well be that the exercise-induced PGI2-dependent coronary vasodilatation determines the cardiac output that is reached at the time of exhaustion.
+Moreover, PGI2 may improve the right heart chamber working condition by lowering pulmonary arterial pressure that increases during maximal exercise.
+PGI2 may also improve gaseous exchange in the lungs during exercise by limiting alveolar edema formation (Sakuma et al. 2004).

 In contrast, it seems unlikely that PGI2 determines exercise capacity by direct vasodilator action in the peripheral blood flow.
-Indeed, involvement of PGI2 in the exercise-induced hyperaemia in the skeletal muscle blood flow was not unambiguously demonstrated (Lang et al. 1997, Merkus et al. 2004, Schrage et al. 2004, Saunders et al. 2005, Schrage et al. 2007).
+Indeed, the involvement of PGI2 in exercise-induced hyperemia in the skeletal muscle blood flow was not unambiguously demonstrated (Lang et al. 1997, Merkus et al. 2004, Schrage et al. 2007).
 On the other hand, COX products, most likely PGI2 (Karamouzis et al. 2001), released by working muscle, sensitize muscle mechanoreceptors that are involved in reflex sympathetic activation (Middlekauff and Chiu 2004).
 Obviously this response may contribute to exercise-induced increase in cardiac output and hence may regulate maximal oxygen uptake.

 Endogenous PGI2-dependent regulation of vascular tone during exercise may however occur indirectly, through the intermediation of erythrocytes.
-Indeed, Sprague et al., demonstrated that erythrocytes express IP receptors, stimulation of which activates adenylate cyclase and the release of ATP that determines vascular resistance (Sprague et al. 2003, Sprague et al. 2005).
+Indeed, Sprague et al. (2003, 2005) demonstrated that erythrocytes express IP receptors, stimulation of which activates adenylate cyclase and the release of ATP that determines vascular resistance.

-Furthermore, PGI2 is the most potent endogenous inhibitor of platelet activity, and its antiplatelet activity may be of paramount importance during exercise.
-Indeed, vigorous exercise causes platelet activation, increases platelet-platelet and platelet-leukocyte aggregates (Kestin et al. 1993, Li et al. 2007).
+Furthermore, PGI2 is the most endogenous inhibitor of platelet activity, and its antiplatelet activity may be of paramount importance during exercise.
+Indeed, vigorous exercise causes platelet activation, increases platelet-platelet and plateletleukocyte aggregates (Kestin et al. 1993, Li et al. 2007).
 Exercise also enhances the responsiveness of platelets and leukocytes to agonist stimulation examined in vitro (Streiff and Bell 1994).
 It is increasingly appreciated that microcirculation perfusion may be hampered by platelets aggregates.
-Thus,

-PGI2 appears as a safeguard of coronary, pulmonary and peripheral microcirculation endangered by the exercise-induced activation of platelets, somewhat similarly to the role of PGI2 in maintaining perfusion of the microcirculation in cardiovascular pathologies (Muller et al. 1988, Pasqualini et al. 2002, Ciuffetti et al. 2003) and in prophylaxis of reperfusion induced edema during organ transplantation (Hill and Pearl 1999, Rocca et al. 2001).
+Thus, PGI2 appears as a safeguard of coronary, pulmonary and peripheral microcirculation endangered by the exercise-induced activation of platelets, somewhat similarly to the role of PGI2 in maintaining perfusion of the microcirculation in cardiovascular pathologies (Muller et al. 1988, Pasqualini et al. 2002, Ciuffetti et al. 2003) and in prophylaxis of reperfusion-induced edema during organ transplantation (Hill and Pearl 1999, Rocca et al. 2001).